 This is generic policy applicable to all UKAHPP categories and classes of registered and accredited membership.
-It should be read in conjunction with the UKAHPP Code of Practice, the UKAHPP Code of Ethical Principles and relevant registration and Accreditation requirements.
+It should be read in conjunction with the:

-All UKAHPP members in practice are required to undertake on an ongoing basis a mixture of CPD activities which support the maintenance and advancement of their fitness to practice as a Humanistic practitioner.
-As such all Humanistic practitioners will be able reflect on their CDP experience and evidence how CPD learning has informed their professional practice.
+1.2 All UKAHPP members in practice are required to undertake on an ongoing basis a mixture of CPD activities which support the maintenance and advancement of their fitness to practice as a Humanistic practitioner.
+As such all Humanistic practitioners will be able to evidence how CPD learning has informed their practice.

-The UKAHPP has a universal CPD requirement applicable to all Registered and Accredited Members of at least 250 hours in any five year period, with at least 20 hours in any single year.
+1.3 The UKAHPP has a universal CPD requirement applicable to all Registered and Accredited Members of a minimum of 250 hours in any five year period, with at least 20 hours in any single year.

 The Range of CPD Activities

-As newly qualified practitioner may have different needs than a more experienced or semi-retired practitioner, the range of CPD activities is flexible to allow for differing personal and professional needs and circumstances.
-All UKAHPP members, without exception, are required to meet CPD relevant to their practice, registration and accreditation requirements.
+2.1 As a newly qualified practitioner may have different needs to a more experienced or semi-retired practitioner, the range of CPD activities is flexible to allow for differing personal and professional needs and circumstances.
+All UKAHPP members, without exception, are required to engage in CPD relevant to registration and accreditation requirements.

-Consultative Supervision is a registration and accreditation requirement in its own right and may be included as part of a practitioners CDP requirement – particularly peer and group formats.
+2.4 On-going Supervision is a registration and accreditation requirement in its own right and may not be included as part of a practitioner’s CPD requirement – including peer and group formats.

-Though some employers may develop their own CPD programme for staff, members are encouraged to take an active role in determining their professional development, by ensuring that their registration and accreditation needs are accommodated within such programmes.
+2.5 Though some employers may develop their own CPD programmes, UKAHPP registered and accredited members are encouraged to take an active role in determining their professional development, by ensuring that their registration and accreditation needs are accommodated within such programmes.